WHAT IS PALLIATIVE CARE?

 WHAT IS END OF LIFE CARE?

 End of life care is an important part of palliative care for people who are nearing the end of their life.
-End of life care aims to help people live as well as possible and to die with dignity in the place they want to be and supported by the people they love.
+End of life care aims to help people live as well as possible and to die with dignity in the place of their choice whilst being supported by the people they love.

 WHAT TO EXPECT FROM OUR SERVICE